SaeedMogharian/resaa-performance-test/README.md

 - To see rule set on `nftable`: `sudo nft list ruleset` (look for `rtpengine).` (The `XT target RTPENGINE not found` is normal !)
 - To see the rule set on `iptables` : `iptables -L -v -n`
 - To see if the kernel module is loaded: `lsmod | grep xt_RTPENGINE`
-- Attention: running on this mode and not with installed packages and `systemctl`, on stopping the process, `rtpengine` exits. the important logs are displayed where the daemon command is running
+4. Attention: running on this mode and not with pre-build packages and `systemctl`, on stopping the process, `rtpengine` exits. the important logs are displayed where the daemon command is running
-- To check the CPU status of `rtpeninge`: `pidstat -p $(pidstat | grep rtpengine | awk '{print $4}') 1`
+- To check the CPU status of `rtpeninge`: `pidstat -p $(pidstat | grep rtpengine | awk '{print $4}') 1` or `pidstat -C rtpengine`